Overview

 Not eligible for Nutanix benefits

-You are not eligible for Nutanix benefits if you are a(n):
+You're not eligible for Nutanix benefits if you are a(n):

 • Consultant